occivink/mpv-scripts/README.md

 # filters.lua

-Some not-very-useful helper commands for handling filters and what not.
+Some not-very-useful helper commands for handling filters with undo capability.